You know that you want to build a successful blog but knowing where to start can be tricky.

 - Prevention against DDOS attacks (which can bring your site down)

-There are so many plugins available for WordPress today.
-That’s great but knowing which ones to pick can be difficult.
+There are so many plugins available for WordPress today and that’s great but knowing which ones to pick can be difficult.

 I personally try to keep my plugins down to an absolute minimum.
 This is mainly because too many can really slow down the loading speed of the blog.

-There’s a reason why this plugin is used by almost everyone.
+There’s a reason why the Akismet plugin is used by almost everyone.
 It’s amazing at killing spam!
-And blogs get tonnes of annoying (and completely bizarre) spam.
+And blogs get tonnes of annoying (and often completely bizarre and pointless) spam.

-There’s a small fee to use it but it’s super effective and will save you time and hassle having to go through your comments to identify the real ones from the nonsense.
+There’s a small fee to use it ($4 a month) but it’s super effective and will save you time and hassle having to go through your comments in order to identify the real ones in a sea of spam.

-I’d be a bit lost without this plugin.
+I’d be a bit lost without the Yoast plugin.

 If anything happens to your site, for example, you upload an incompatible plugin and it messes up your site design, you can login to your dashboard and reinstate your website as it was from your latest backup.
 They have a basic free version, which is a bonus.